cdca001/gmid_skywater130nm/README.md

 after clone, install requirements numpy, scipy, matplotlib using pip. cd to gmid git clone, "pip install ." to install package into python environment.
 Devices: https://skywater-pdk.readthedocs.io/en/main/rules/device-details.html

+# Issue
+Modelname invalid.
+After install retries, the issue is still there.
+The real solution is to change the W and L of transistor.
+The default unit in skywater PDK is micrometers.
+Meaning, you do not need to use 1e-6 and instead just use 1 to indicate 1 micron.